groovywave/blog-with-astro/src/content/posts/vim/search-for-a-speific-pattern-as-a-literal-string.md

 ```
-search for a specific pattern as a literal string'
+Search for a specific pattern as a literal string'
 copy and paste the below text and type some commands like below.

 ---